 – Mariana mentions that she saw Sebastian as being similar to her father, and Ruth warns Mariana that she has a blind spot for how she sees her father.
 Ruth also suggests that Mariana’s relationship with her father is central to the investigation somehow.
 (That said, saying that he’s similar to her father really isn’t that much of a clue since her father was emotionally distant, not a bloodthirsty psychopath.)

 – Mariana mentions how her father thought Sebastian was a gold-digger and threatened to disinherit her to prevent her from marrying him.
 When you read this, the assumption is that her father is being a jerk, but I guess it’s possible he saw what Mariana couldn’t see.
-When he doesn’t follow through on his promise to disinherit her, which may have indicated he wasn’t trying to be mean, just trying to protect her.
-The problem with this as a “clue” though is that if Sebastian was a gold-digger, why would he marry her after her father threatened to disinherit her?
+Ultimately, he doesn’t follow through on his promise to disinherit her, which may have indicated he wasn’t trying to be mean, just trying to protect her.

 If you find something that’s not listed here, please do drop a comment!

 Who wrote the letters?
 When was it written?
 What was the deal with the two torn out pages?
 What does he mean about being split in two and having felt that before?